Master of Architecture, Yale University, 1980

 A.B., Architecture and Urban Planning, Princeton, 1977

-Long-standing interest in the issues of holistic design, community and broad-based learning allows Scott to teach in all four curricula in the School: Architecture, Landscape Architecture, Community Planning and Interior Architecture.
+Long-standing interest in the issues of holistic design, place-making, community and broad-based learning allowed Scott to teach in all four curricula in the School: Architecture, Landscape Architecture, Community Planning and Interior Architecture.
 This has been particularly useful in service to the Facilities Committee of the University Board of Trustees, and as a member of the University Master Plan Committee.

 Consistent with the ideal of a university education, Scott sees the process of learning, as essential to helping each student to thrive in the discovery of knowledge and opportunity, and to recognize the responsibility as an individual and as a citizen to contribute to our collective culture and society.

-Architecture and urban design is an opportunity to understand our place in the community, to understand architecture as an addition and alteration to our existing context, to understand our past and the possibilities we have to encourage the appropriate continuum of that history; the whole is greater than the sum of the parts.
+Architecture and urban design are an opportunity to understand our place in the community, to understand architecture as an addition and alteration to our existing context, to understand our past and the possibilities we have to encourage the appropriate continuum of that history; the whole is greater than the sum of the parts.

 It is critical to encourage education as the process of forming and expressing ideas, rather than the dispensing and receiving of information.

 "But above all, it is expected that the attention of the instructors to the disposition of the minds and the morals of the youth under their charge will exceed every other care; well considering that though goodness without knowledge is weak and feeble, yet knowledge without goodness is dangerous, and that both united form the noblest of character, and lay the surest foundation of usefulness to mankind."

 John Phillips, 1781, Charter for the Phillips Exeter Academy